dnjstrom/dnjstrom/src/pages/blog/2018-10-24-web-animation-and-the-render-pipeline/index.md

 ---
 path: "/blog/web-animation-and-the-render-pipeline"
 date: "2018-10-25T00:00:00.000Z"
-title: "Web Animation and the Render Pipeline!"
+title: "Web Animation and the Render Pipeline"
 cover_image: "./happening-london-434316-unsplash.jpg"
 cover_image_caption: "Just like the render pipeline - a carousel goes round at blazing speeds, produces stunning visuals, and may cause motion sickness if you are not careful."
 tags: web animation performance